Resources in the Kautz Family YMCA Archives

 - Channing Tobias Papers, 1911-1961 Papers of Channing Tobias, who served as senior secretary of the YMCA's Colored Work Department from 1924 to 1946, documenting his YMCA career, which dates back to 1913. »See the finding aid for more information on these records

-- Max Yergan Papers Papers of Max Yergan, who pioneered YMCA work in South Africa during the 1920s and 1930s. »Contact the Archives for more information
+- Max Yergan Papers Papers of Max Yergan, who pioneered YMCA work in South Africa during the 1920s and 1930s. »See the finding aid for more information on these records

 For more information on the titles below, search the University of Minnesota Library's online catalog or contact the Kautz Family YMCA Archives.